 1. Baking Powder

-The most reliable substitute for baking soda is baking powder.
-Unlike baking soda, baking powder is a complete leavening agent because it contains both an acid (cream of tartar) and a base (sodium bicarbonate).
-It doesn’t require an acidic ingredient to activate.
+The most reliable substitute is baking powder, a complete leavening agent that doesn’t require acidic ingredients to activate.

-• How to Use: For every teaspoon of baking soda, use 3 teaspoons of baking powder.
+- How to Use: Replace each teaspoon of baking soda with 3 teaspoons of baking powder.

-• Pros: Produces a light and fluffy texture similar to baking soda.
+- Pros: Creates a light, fluffy texture similar to baking soda.

 2. Self-Rising Flour

-Self-rising flour contains pre-mixed baking powder and salt, making it an excellent alternative when you don’t have baking soda or baking powder.
+Self-rising flour, containing pre-mixed baking powder and salt, is an excellent alternative when baking soda or powder is unavailable.

-• How to Use: Replace the all-purpose flour in your recipe with the same amount of self-rising flour.
-Omit additional salt and baking powder.
+- How to Use: Swap all-purpose flour with an equal amount of self-rising flour, omitting additional salt and baking powder.

 3. Whipped Egg Whites

-• How to Use: Separate 2 eggs, whip the whites to stiff peaks, and fold them gently into the batter as the final step.
+- How to Use: Whip 2 egg whites to stiff peaks and gently fold them into the batter as the final step.

 4. Club Soda

-• How to Use: Replace an equal amount of liquid (e.g., milk or water) in the recipe with club soda.
+- How to Use: Replace equal amounts of liquid (like milk or water) in the recipe with club soda.

 5. Yogurt or Buttermilk

-These acidic ingredients work well in combination with baking powder to replicate the effect of baking soda.
+These acidic ingredients pair well with baking powder to mimic the effects of baking soda.

-• How to Use: Replace part of the liquid in your recipe with yogurt or buttermilk and use 3 teaspoons of baking powder for every teaspoon of baking soda.
+- How to Use: Substitute part of the liquid in your recipe with yogurt or buttermilk and add 3 teaspoons of baking powder for every teaspoon of baking soda.

 How to Adjust Recipes When Using Baking Soda Substitutes